 ABSTRACT.
-We consider the role of the Kervaire-Milnor invariant in the classification of closed, connected, spin 4-manifolds, typically denoted by M, up to stabilisation by connected sums with copies of $S^2 \times S^2$ .
+We consider the rôle of the Kervaire-Milnor invariant in the classification of closed, connected, spin 4-manifolds up to stabilisation by connected sums with copies of $S^2 \times S^2$.
 This stable classification is detected by a spin bordism group over the classifying space $B\pi$ of the fundamental group.
-Part of the computation of this bordism group via an Atiyah- Hirzebruch spectral sequence is determined by a collection of codimension two Arf invariants.
-We show that these Arf invariants can be computed by the Kervaire-Milnor invariant evaluated on certain elements of $\pi_2(M)$ .
-In particular this yields a new stable classification of spin 4-manifolds with 2-dimensional fundamental groups, namely those for which $B\pi$ admits a finite 2-dimensional CW-complex model.
+Part of the computation of this bordism group via an Atiyah-Hirzebruch spectral sequence is determined by a collection of codimension two Arf invariants.
+We show that these Arf invariants can be computed by the Kervaire-Milnor invariant evaluated on certain elements of π_2 .
+In particular this yields a new stable classification of spin 4-manifolds with 2-dimensional fundamental groups.